Iran University of Medical Sciences • Journals

 Manuscripts must be written in clear, concise English.
 The editorial office may request language improvement if the quality of English makes peer review difficult or could mislead readers.

-Any third-party assistance (such as medical writers, translators or language editors) should be acknowledged in the manuscript, including a brief description of their role and how it was funded.
+Any third-party assistance, such as medical writers, translators or language editors, should be acknowledged in the manuscript with a brief description of their role and funding.

 Technical preparation of visual and multimedia content.